saitaiky/notebook/docs/docs/web-development/kubernetes/3-ways.md

 - Think it is a middle ground as you get your feet wet in the YAML specifications that you're going to need to use when you get to the full, declarative object.
 :::

 ### Decalarative

 **Declarative objects**: `apply -f file.yml` or `dir\`, `diff`

+> TL;DR - `kubectl apply` is declarative because you tell K8s how to build a resource and record the snapshot of the last building state in `.metadata.annotations.kubectl.kubernetes.io/last-applied-configuration`.
+The next time when you update the YAML, K8s will compare the difference between both previous and current version and only apply the difference.

 The reasons we don't get started using decalarative method is that, we don't always need.
 It it adds a little bit of complexity because you have to create this file, and all of the stuff in, it before you can even do it.
 Using the standard imperative commands makes sense.
 But, as you start to think about production, and automation, and doing this repetitive update process over and over.
 At that time, you will need a more declarative approach.